-- 1. Program Entry Orientation: In early May, there is a required Intern/student teaching orientation for the entire MAT cohort.
-The agenda includes a review of the MAT program, School of Education (the School) services, the Handbook including the yearlong calendar, and provides an opportunity for students to ask questions about all aspects of the program. - 2.
-Fall Fieldwork Launch: Before entering the assigned school placement in August, there is a required Intern/student teaching launch meeting for the entire MAT cohort.
-The agenda will address preparing for fieldwork (e.g. schedule, observations, expectations for professionalism of student interns in the field) and provide an opportunity for students to set goals and expectations for fieldwork. - 3.
+- Program Entry Orientation: In early May, there is a required Intern/student teaching orientation for the entire MAT cohort.
+The agenda includes an overview of the coursework and internship and provides an opportunity for students to ask questions about all aspects of the program. - Fall Fieldwork Launch: Before the start of the Fall semester, there is a required Intern/student teaching launch meeting for the entire MAT cohort.
+The agenda will review of the MAT program, School of Education (the School) services, the Handbook including the year-long calendar, and address preparing for fieldwork (e.g. schedule, observations, expectations for professionalism of student interns in the field) and provide an opportunity for students to set goals and expectations for fieldwork. - 3.
 Spring Student Teaching Launch: Similar to the Fall Fieldwork Launch, in January before entering full-time student teaching, there will be a required Intern/student teaching launch meeting for the entire MAT cohort.
 Topics will include goal setting, creating a lead teaching schedule, and the observation/evaluation expectations (including edTPA).

 Clinical Educators: At the beginning of the school year, the School and MAT Program faculty will provide several options for Clinical Educator training to facilitate successful ongoing mentorship of Interns throughout the year.
-During this orientation, Clinical Educators will: learn about the MAT Program's approaches and pedagogies; review the schedule, requirements, and benefits of being a Clinical Educator; and also network with other Clinical Educators across schools and districts.
-Completion of this training is required each year in order to serve as a Clinical Educator, even if training has already been completed in a prior year (due to programmatic changes and updates).
+During this orientation, Clinical Educators will: learn about the MAT Program's approaches and pedagogies; review the schedule, requirements, and benefits of being a Clinical Educator; and network with other Clinical Educators across schools and districts.
+Completion of this training is required each year to serve as a Clinical Educator, even if training has already been completed in a prior year (due to programmatic changes and updates).
+Clinical Educators will have a second meeting in the Spring to continue building relationships with the university and review requirements and best practices for the coming semester.

 Supervisors: University-based Supervisors are required as a part of their contract to attend and assist with both the Intern and Clinical Educator orientations.
 In addition, a Supervisor training will be offered within the program faculty and/or Supervisor meetings prior to the start of the fall semester.
-Supervisor responsibilities, detailed in each contract, include ongoing planning/training with the MAT Program Director, attendance at all orientations and supervisor meetings, and the responsibility for planning and running ongoing Intern seminars throughout the year.
+Supervisor responsibilities, detailed in each contract, include ongoing planning/training with the MAT Program Director, attendance at all orientations and supervisor meetings, and the responsibility for planning and running ongoing Special Topics Seminars throughout the year.

-STUDENT TEACHING INTERNSHIP CALENDAR: 2023-24
+STUDENT TEACHING INTERNSHIP CALENDAR: 2024-25